mfgustavo/glompo/docs/examples.rst

 GloMPO includes a dynamic scope allowing one to watch the optimization progress in real-time using a graphic.
 This can be very helpful when configuring GloMPO and the results can be saved as movie files.
-This functionality requires an interactive version of :mod:`matplotlib` and :mod:`ffmpeg` installed on the system.
+This functionality requires `matplotlib <http://matplotlib.sourceforge.net/>`_ and `ffmpeg <ffmpeg.org>`_ installed on the system.

-This is turned on for this example but if the script fails simply set :obj:`visualisation` to :obj:`False` to bypass it.
-Note also that the scope is very helpful for preliminary configuration but is slow due to :mod:`matplotlib` limitations and should not be used during production runs.
+This is turned on for this example but if the script fails simply set :code:`visualisation` to :obj:`False` to bypass it.
+Note also that the scope is very helpful for preliminary configuration but is slow due to `matplotlib <http://matplotlib.sourceforge.net/>`_\\'s limitations and should not be used during production runs.

 .. literalinclude:: ../examples/customized.py
    :linenos: